Content of the studies

 - the fundamentals of dealing with empirical data and computational data analysis.

-This interdisciplinary major is suitable for students from different backgrounds (e.g. physics, bioinformatics, computer science), and students can choose to put emphasis on computational data analysis, theory, or application areas, according to their own wishes.
+This interdisciplinary major is suitable for students from different backgrounds (e.g. physics, bioinformatics, computer science), and students can choose to emphasise computational data analysis, theory or application areas as per their own wishes and interests.

-Studies in Human Neuroscience and Technology draw from the world-class research conducted at the Department of Neuroscience and Biomedical Engineering.
-The grand challenges in brain research are in better understanding the function of the human brain in health and disease, as studied in well-controlled and increasingly complex experimental settings, including during social interaction.
+Human Neuroscience and Technology draws from the world-class research conducted at the Department of Neuroscience and Biomedical Engineering.
+The biggest challenges in brain research are in better understanding the function of the human brain in health and disease as studied in well-controlled and increasingly complex experimental settings, including during social interactions.

 - a profound understanding of the structure and functions of human brain,

 The teaching faculty consists of recognised scientists in their research fields studying functions of sensory systems and cognitive functions and developing brain research technologies.
 The curriculum reflects the research interests of the teaching faculty.

 The curriculum of the Human Neuroscience and Technology major is a carefully tailored combination of:

 - modern systems-level research methodology of the brain, mind, and human cognition,

 The emphasis of the curriculum is experimental.
 Although regular lecture and course work is also required, part of the studies will take place in small groups under the guidance of a senior scientist.